 Johnson lived his entire life in Kansas City, much of it on the Missouri side, which was across the state from the center of ragtime activity in St. Louis.
 He was not all that far from Sedalia, although that town had a relatively short active ragtime life of a few years.
-There is some evidence that the word "rag" may first have been used in Kansas City in the 1880s relation to a dance or the music played for it.
+There is some evidence that the word "rag" may first have been used in Kansas City in the 1880s or earlier in relation to a dance event or the music played for it.
 While there was certainly some good ragtime both played and published in Kansas City, it would become a more prominent music center in the 1920s when early swing music was taking shape.

-By 1898 Charlie was working as a piano and music demonstrator for the J. W. Jenkins Sons Company in Kansas City.
+By 1898 Charlie was working as a piano and music demonstrator for J. W. Jenkins' Sons Music Company in Kansas City.
 Having already placed a couple of compositions with them, he managed to get his foot in the recently opened ragtime door with a fine instrumental, Scandalous Thompson, which Jenkins released in early 1899.
 This was closely followed by Doc Brown's Cake Walk the same year, a piece allegedly based on a local character who is pictured on the cover.
 Jenkins managed to get an arrangement of this to John Philip Sousa when he was in town.
 The Sousa Band's performances of the tune helped to make it fairly popular in short order.
 In their advertising, Jenkins also featured pieces such as Thelma Waltzes and A Love Token mixed in with other popular tunes of the day.
-He played three of his selections at the Home Products Show in April.
+Johnson played three of his selections at the Home Products Show in April.
 By the end of the year his few published pieces were heavily featured in Jenkins' advertising.

 After a fairly robust showing in 1899, for the next couple of years there were but a few of Charlie's songs and incidental piano solos appearing in print.
 Johnson's first business cards and magazine advertisements indicate that he was in the music arrangement and commissioned composition business, in which he met limited success in the early years.
-In the 1900 Census he is shown still living with his parents in Kansas City, Kansas, now listed as a musician.
+In the 1900 census he was shown still living with his parents in Kansas City, Kansas, now listed as a musician.
 His father was working again, this time as a claims agent, likely for an insurance company.
 Later data suggests he would soon be or was already in training to become an attorney.

-In the 1905 Kansas Census, James was now listed as an attorney, a vocation he would hold for the rest of his life.
-As Missouri had no Census at that time, Charlie and Sylvia were difficult to locate, but still living on the eastern side of Kansas City.
+In the 1905 Kansas State census, James was now listed as an attorney, a vocation he would hold for the rest of his life.
+As Missouri had no census at that time, Charlie and Sylvia were difficult to locate, but still living on the eastern side of Kansas City.
 His name was seen in various advertisements for music, and he also advertised on his own in music publications as an arranger for hire.
 One publisher that took him up on this was Tolbert R. Ingram of Denver, Colorado, and several pieces around 1905 to 1906 show up with Johnson writing music to various lyricists.
 Many still reside in the Ingram Collection at the University of Colorado at Boulder.

 There are a number of factors that contributed to the success of Dill Pickles.
 For starters, the unusual and creative cover showing copies of the rag being dropped from a giant dill pickle dirigible with the name across the side was instantly eye-catching.
 The piece itself was accessible to most pianists with reading capability, and easy to pick up by ear as well.
 The B section had a catchy trombone slide figure in the left hand that further identified the work.
 With a band it was often used as dance music as well.

-The plates and copyright for Dill Pickles were eventually sold to Remick, and with their promotion it became an outrageously successful pieces.
+The plates and copyright for Dill Pickles were eventually sold to Remick, and with their promotion it became an outrageously successful piece.
 Charles N. Daniels was now a manager for Remick, and he likely had something to do with the acquisition of Dill Pickles and other Hoffman properties around that time.
 As was often the case with such successes, there was an attempt to turn it into what became a nearly unsingable rag song as well, an effort likely not endorsed by the composer, and which ultimately fell flat.
 Copies of the song are difficult to locate a century later.
 But the rag continued to thrill and delight.
 From that point on, Johnson's overall output was quite remarkable in terms of both volume and quality as well as commercial viability.
 Dill Pickles was just one of four of his rags which reportedly sold over a million copies each during his lifetime.

 The success of Dill Pickles helped to both encourage and finance Johnson's entry into running his publishing firm.
 The initial incarnation of the Charles L. Johnson Publishing Company set up shop in the Braley Building in Kansas City, Missouri, in early 1907.
 Many of Johnson's own rags after 1906 utilized the secondary rag, or three over four pattern he had first used in Dill Pickles.
 Since they were generally easy to play and memorize, his products sold briskly.
 Simplicity worked well for his style, and he was widely regarded for his work by many fledgling composers who asked him for advice or even sent in works for Charlie to arrange.
 But he was also admired for his versatility.
 Johnson was just as adept at turning out a ballad or intermezzo as a popular rag.

-The following year saw a big increase in both instrumentals and songs from Johnson, including his catchy Powder Rag and the more classic sounding Beedle-Um-Bo.
+The following year saw a big increase in both instrumentals and songs from Charlie, including his catchy Powder Rag and the more classic sounding Beedle-Um-Bo.
 The latter had an unusual and creative modulation in it, progressing from the opening key of F into Db for the trio, then back to F. Because of the number of rags, songs, intermezzos and other forms that Charlie had started composing in increasing numbers, he used the pseudonym Raymond Birch for some of his rags and songs.
 He would later use Herbert Leslie and Eugene Ballard from time to time for songs and instrumentals, but Birch was his primary pseudonym during the ragtime era.
 Part of this may have been so as to not "flood the market" or dominate his catalog with his own works.

 Many of Johnson's compositions from 1908 and 1909 were in the format of intermezzos, waltzes and dances.
 However, his rag output increased once again in 1909, as did his reach.
 Even with his own company, he found it lucrative to sell his copyrights to other publishers, and not just Remick.
 Two such pieces include his Porcupine Rag, which was distributed by M. Witmark of New York, and Apple Jack: Some Rag, which somehow got into the hands of Vandersloot Music in Williamsport, Pennsylvania.
-Manager and composer Harry J. Lincoln had gained a reputation for the company through the release of several other local rags – albeit none of his own at that time – so Johnson may have simply taken a chance on this somewhat rural company with a wide reach.
+Manager and composer Harry J. Lincoln had gained a reputation for the company through the release of several other local rags – albeit none of his own at that time – so Johnson may have simply taken a chance on this somewhat rural company with a wide reach, working through mail.
 No details of the transaction have been found.
 Another commonly found piece from that year was the Pigeon Wing Rag, published by Harold Rossiter in Chicago.
-One other fairly common piece is his self-issued intermezzo Sunbeam, which had one of the more beautiful covers issued under the Johnson imprint, as did his rag Pansy Blossoms.
+One other additional piece is his self-issued intermezzo Sunbeam, which had one of the more beautiful covers issued under the Johnson imprint, as did his rag Pansy Blossoms.

 After more than three years in business, the prolific Mr. Johnson sold his firm for a tidy sum to the Harold Rossiter organization in August 1910.
 It was allegedly on the condition that he not enter the publishing business again for at least one year.
 But with his output and reputation, Johnson had no trouble getting published by other music houses during that time.
 In spite of the agreement, Charlie was back in business for himself by January 1911 as the Johnson Publishing Company.
 He also continued to worked both free-lance and on retainer as an arranger during the decade, so there are many more pieces than we may ever know of that Johnson was responsible for putting in print.
 This would continue for the next two decades as he engaged in the practice that some have referred to as the song-poem firm, where a company advertised music written to a poem, and then published.
 Most firms simply printed off copies for a profic and sent them back to the composer.
 Charlie actually was more above board, publishing little, but sending back nicely rendered melodies to the person who submitted them Ironically, some of those made it into print by song-poem firms such as the one run by the questionable H. Kirkus Dugdale of Washington, DC.

 Perhaps it was meant as an inside joke.
 In 1911 Charlie released the very popular Melody Rag as composed under his pseudonym Raymond Birch, yet "arranged by Chas.
 L. Johnson."
 To further the joke, it was one of several parodies of the 1910s based on Anton Rubinstein's famous Melody in F. One other ubiquitous work was Tar Babies Rag with a mildly offensive name and cover, but still frequently found in antique malls around the country.
 Also in the catalog were many songs by Johnson and other composers, and some more Indian-themed intermezzos.
 Among these was his own Silver Star of 1910, which was repurposed as a song under the new imprint.
 Charlie also made an overture to movie pianists, being among the first composers or publishers to offer music specifically for them.
 For $1.00 they got a packet of 24 thick cards with musical selections intended for picking and choosing to accompany various moods or action on the screen.